The SEED Center

 3. Educate the public.

-• Offering courses and seminars to the local community (both credit and non-credit) on sustainable practices and green technology will spread the word on new technologies and build market demand for both new technologies and the basics, such as energy audits and weatherization.
+• Offer courses and seminars to the local community (both credit and non-credit) on sustainable practices and green technology will spread the word about new technologies and build market demand for both new technologies and the basics, such as energy audits and weatherization.
 Work with community stakeholders to help educate the public about these and other possibilities.

 Conclusion